Typing in Puck

 Reference types can be one-of:

-• ptr T: A manually-managed pointer to a type T. (very) unsafe.
+. (very) unsafe.
 The compiler will yell at you.

 type BinaryTree = ref struct